Yubico/webauthn-sign-kem-extensions/README.md

   The client SHOULD prefer using an authenticator that can satisfy this preference if possible, and SHOULD attempt to configure the authenticator to satisfy this preference if possible.
-  If the preference cannot be satisfied, the client MAY behave as if the preference was set to `indifferent`.
+  If the preference cannot be satisfied, the client MAY behave as if the preference was set to `any`.

 - `required`: User verification MUST be used with this key, or this key MUST be backup eligible.